TIBCOSoftware/snappydata/docs/configuring_cluster/ssl_setup.md

 *	[spark.ssl.trustStorePassword](property_description.md#truststorepassword)
 *	[spark.ssl.protocol](property_description.md#ssl_spark_ssl_protocol)

-The following sections provide a simple example that demonstrates the configuration and startup of SnappyData members for enabling Spark layer for Wire Encryption.
+The following sections provide a simple example that demonstrates the configuration and startup of TIBCO ComputeDB members for enabling Spark layer for Wire Encryption.

 #### Requirements

 To configure SSL for Spark layer:

-*	Configure SSL keypairs and certificates as needed for each SnappyData member.
+*	Configure SSL keypairs and certificates as needed for each TIBCO ComputeDB member.
-*	Ensure that SnappyData locator, server, and lead members use the same SSL boot parameters at startup.
+*	Ensure that TIBCO ComputeDB locator, server, and lead members use the same SSL boot parameters at startup.

 !!!
 Note
 	For enabling Spark layer SSL encryption, you must first enable the P2P encryption for SSL.